vbrazo/designdocs/example.md

 ### Business Rules

-As a Admin, I want to add a second parent to give them equal access to my users' accounts.
+As a Admin, I want to add a second admin to give them equal access to my users' accounts.

 ### Compliance impact (if applicable)
 NA